tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LP_Ins_Intro_to_Plaid.md

   **Answer** Calculate **beta** to compare individualized stock and retirement portfolio volatility.

-* By leveraging the data provided by **Plaid**, developers no longer have to concern themselves with data acquisition/brokering communication with financial institutions.
-Instead, developers can use the functions provided by the **Plaid** **SDK** to broker these connections.
-This means that developers are fully empowered to focus on designing innovative and valuable processes for consumers.
+* By leveraging the data provided by **Plaid**, consumers no longer have to rely on financial services professionals or big companies to give them insights about their data.
+Furthermore, developers no longer have to concern themselves with data acquisition/brokering communication with financial institutions.
+Instead, both parties can just leverage **Plaid**.